chinamike65/hugo-tuolesi/content/book4/book4en.md

 If you recite a lot of Manjushri mantras, you will be able to see Manjushri in person.

-However, even if you can see me, I can't make you no rich, I can only teach you to sell the coral and make offerings to the monks, your blessings will increase, and naturally someone will come to support you. "
+However, even if you can see me, I can't make you no rich, I can only teach you to sell the coral and make offerings to the monks, your merit will increase, and naturally someone will come to support you. "

 A master who can see Manjushri is so poor that he can't eat, and then he is full of three meals.
 How can this happen?
 It is because the merits are different.
 Master Zunzhi Sanger has the merit of practicing the Dharma, but not the reward of abundance.